Observation of the density dependence of the closed-channel fraction of a $^6$Li superfluid: Conclusion

-In summary, we have measured $Z$ of interacting Fermi gases of $^6$Li in a trap as a function of $T_F$ and $B$.
-Away from the deep BEC regime, the fraction $Z$ exhibits clear dependence on Fermi temperature $T_F$, unraveling important many-body interaction effect.
-In particular, our data show $Z \propto \sqrt{T_F}$ at unitarity, with the measured coefficient being 0.074(12), in quantitative agreement with theory.
-It would be interesting to perform precision test of the universality hypothesis and investigate the temperature evolution of the condensed and noncondensed part of the closed channel fraction in various BCS-BEC regimes in the future.
+In summary, we have measured $Z_{cc}$ of interacting Fermi gases of $^6$Li in a trap as a function of $T_\text{F}$ and $B$.
+Away from the deep BEC regime, the fraction $Z_{cc}$ exhibits clear dependence on Fermi temperature $T_\text{F}$, unraveling important many-body interaction effect.
+In particular, we obtain $Z_{cc} =\eta \sqrt{T_\text{F}}$ at unitarity, with $\eta= 0.074(12)$~K$^{-1/2}$, in quantitative agreement with theory.
+It would be interesting to perform precision test of the universality hypothesis, investigate the temperature evolution of the condensed and noncondensed part of the closed-channel fraction, and test against different BCS-BEC crossover theories in the future.